Team4techSolutions-Class6/syllabus/syllabus/Cloud-Engineers/readme.md

+**AWS Cloud Syllabus**

+We are excited to share the comprehensive course outline we will be covering as part of our Cloud Engineer training program.
+Each topic in our curriculum is designed to provide you with in-depth theoretical knowledge, hands-on experience, and practical projects to ensure you master the necessary skills.
+After looking at the course outline . you will see some of the roles you can get as a cloud engineer

 | Week | Topic                                    | Subtopics                                                                                         | Practical Activities                                 |
 |------|------------------------------------------|---------------------------------------------------------------------------------------------------|------------------------------------------------------|
 | 1    | Introduction to Cloud Computing          | - What is Cloud Computing? <br> - Benefits and challenges                                          | Discussion and case study review                     |